Free Solar Panels UK & Rent-a-Roof: What These Offers Actually Mean

-If you have seen adverts for “free solar panels” or been approached by a company offering to install solar at no cost, here is what is actually going on, what happened to the rent-a-roof schemes of the 2010s, and the one thing that matters most: whether you will own the panels at the end of the process.
+If you have seen adverts for “free solar panels” or been approached by a company offering to install solar at no cost, here is what is actually going on.
+Genuinely free solar does exist — mainly through ECO4 — but it reaches a narrow set of eligible, lower-income, non-gas-heated homes, not the typical household.
+This page explains what happened to the rent-a-roof schemes of the 2010s, and the one thing that matters most about any offer: whether you will own the panels at the end of the process.

 The FIT era: how rent-a-roof schemes worked (2010–2019)

 Between 2010 and 2019, the government's Feed-in Tariff (FIT) paid households a fixed rate for every kilowatt-hour of electricity their solar panels generated — regardless of whether that electricity was used at home or exported.
-At the peak of the scheme, rates were over 40p/kWh for generation, for 20–25 years.
+In the scheme's early years the generation rate for small domestic systems was around 40p/kWh, index-linked and guaranteed for 20–25 years (later tariffs for new installs fell sharply before closure).

 This created a profitable model for companies: install panels on someone's roof at zero cost to the homeowner, register as the system owner, collect the government FIT generation payments for 25 years, and let the homeowner use the solar electricity for free.
 The company recovered its installation cost and made a profit on the FIT income.